So just what is Heroku? It’s a service for developers eager to get their applications online without having to worry about infrastructure details.

 - Allows you to quickly add and remove infrastructure blocks like caching servers and database servers.

 Heroku supports the Ruby, Node.js, Python, Java, Go, PHP, and Scala programming languages.
-This means existing technologies can be easily be deployed on Heroku with a minimum of modification needed.
+This provides easy deployment of existing technologies on Heroku with minimum modifications needed.

-Dynos, like AWS instances or Azure virtual machines, are individual virtual servers.
-Dynos are built on Ubuntu images, which means that if your application can run on the Ubuntu, it’ll be fine on Heroku.
-There are three types of Dynos:
+Dynos, like AWS instances or Azure virtual machines, are individual virtual servers built on Ubuntu images.
+If your application runs on Ubuntu, it’ll be fine on Heroku.
+There are three types:

 - Web dynos: web instances running HTTP services.